tanaos/llama3/CONTRIBUTING.md

 # Contributing to t-llama3
 At Tanaos we 🧡 open source.
-We encourage contributions of any kind to any other of our repositories, including (but not limited to):
+We encourage contributions of any kind to any of our repositories, including (but not limited to):

 - bug fixing
 - implementation of new features